 The best way to collaborate in the workplace is obviously the technology that makes working together easier.
 It is vital to embrace useful tools that allow employees to communicate and collaborate with each other, send and receive files without hassle, and remain on top of everything.
 Some of the popular cloud solutions include:

 Efficient communication tools are especially important during remote work due to the pandemic.
-Employees are working from their homes, and the need to have a reliable communication platform has risen.
-It’s important for companies to equip employees with proper collaboration tools to increase cross-functional collaboration.
+Employees are working from their homes, and the need for a reliable communication platform has risen.
+Companies should equip employees with proper collaboration tools to increase cross-functional collaboration.

 It is imperative for leadership to make direct contact with people down the hierarchy.
 This allows them to have unfiltered information about people’s actions and states of mind, especially during a crisis like COVID.